exanauts/ProxAL.jl/docs/src/index.md

 # ProxAL

-[ProxAL.jl](https://github.com/exanauts/ProxAL.jl) is a Julia package to solve multiperiod contingency-constrained AC Optimal Power Flow (ACOPF) problems.
+[ProxAL.jl](https://github.com/exanauts/ProxAL.jl) is a Julia package to solve linearly coupled block-structured nonlinear programming problems.
+In its current version, `ProxAL` can only solve multi-period contingency-constrained AC Optimal Power Flow (ACOPF) problems.
 Its main feature is a distributed parallel implementation, which allows running on high-performance computing architectures.

 This document describes the algorithm, API and main functions of `ProxAL.jl`.